TechSquidTV/Shoutify/README.md

 ## Development

+#### Prerequisite
+Create your own .env file
+and example can be found in .env.example

+Log into the [Twitter Developer Portal](https://developer.twitter.com/) and create a new project and follow the wizard for the client ID and Secret.

-To run the local development server:
+#### To run the local development server:

 ```sh
 npm install && \